Search

 Once upon a time in Rome, during the reign of the Emperor Diocletian (in the third century), a young girl gave her life in witness to Christ under harrowing circumstances hard to imagine.
 She did this in spite of frightened parents, repeated and successively more cruel tortures, threats and even persuasive words and temptations from those around her.
 She also spent some time chained, bleeding, and broken in the Emperor’s dungeon.
 There Mary is said to have appeared to her and healed her, strengthening her resolve with the promise of victory and the hope of Heaven.
 Some of her tormenters were converted to Christ by this child’s astonishing courage, faith and perseverance through punishment after punishment.

 Quite a long time later, in the year 2002, in a little chapel in San Antonio, a profoundly wounded young widow (that would be me) knelt to pray for healing for herself and her family as she faced another traumatic trial in life.
 I wasn’t sure I was going to make it sometimes.
-I had come on a day trip pilgrimage to the Lourdes grotto of the Oblates of Mary Immaculate with my sister-in-law, Jamie, to ask the intercession of Mary and for her motherly protection and wisdom for myself and my family.
+I had come on a day trip pilgrimage to the Lourdes grotto of the Oblates of Mary Immaculate to ask the intercession of Mary and for her motherly protection and wisdom for myself and my family.

 On a small table at the end of my pew in the Eucharistic chapel there was a statue of an intense looking young saint that interested me.
 Her little pedestal said, “St. Philomena, Patroness of the Children of Mary.”
 Well then, she was the patroness of me.